twr14152/c-network-automation-scripts/arista/example2/README.md

 toddriemenschneider@clab:~/clabs/labs/ceos_labs/lab3/scripts/c_folder/arista_ssh$
 ```
-Now to test the configuration capabilities
+Now to test the configuration capabilities.
 One thing with arista you need to include the "run enable" to script multiple commands.
 So I added it to the top of commands.txt file.
 ```